 In the life of a paw parent, fleas are, in fact, the most prevalent vexatious pests in existence.
 Feeding off animal blood and causing irritation and flea allergies dermatitis, they are the top parasitic culprits commonly responsible for the discomfort of dogs, cats, and humans.
 But did you know that there are several types of fleas on dogs?

 Dog fleas are small wingless insects that can mobilize by jumping with their very powerful legs, enabling them to sneak into almost everything.

-Traveling onboard the host, animal transports existing fleas to a vast number of different areas, making fleas dangerous disease-spreading vectors.
+Traveling onboard the host, our pets transport existing fleas to a vast number of different areas, making fleas dangerous disease-spreading vectors.

 How do I Identify Fleas?

-Its body is laterally flattened, allowing it to move easily through an animal’s fur while its spines project backward, helping it to anchor onto your pet during grooming.
+Its body is laterally flattened, allowing it to move easily through an animal’s fur while its spine project backward, helping it to anchor onto your pet during grooming.

 These pests prefer temperatures of 65-80 degrees and humidity levels of 75-85 percent.
 Hence, for some areas of the United States and other tropical countries, fleas on dogs and flea infestation are more than just a summer problem because they can survive and bother your pet year-round.

 Your dog’s soft and warm fur, which you find cuddly, is also why fleas can hardly resist him.